Improved computational efficiency and stability when imputing censored covariates: Analytic and numerical approaches: Methods

-Censoring in $X$ can be random (allowing for subject-specific censoring mechanisms following another random process) or due to a fixed threshold (as with limit of detection censoring).
-For ease of exposition, we focus on right, random censoring to start, but modifications needed for other censoring types can be found beginning in Section~\ref{sec:generalize} and extending into the Supplementary Materials.
-Under right random censoring we observe the value $W = \min(X, C)$ in place of covariate $X$, along with event indicator $\Delta = \I(X \leq C)$.
-Thus, the observations for each of the $n$ subjects in the sample (censored or uncensored) are captured as \{($Y_i, \Delta_i, W_i, \bZ_i$), $i \in \{1, \dots, n\}$\}.
-Under the assumption of \textit{noninformative censoring}, the censoring value $C$ and true covariate value $X$ are conditionally independent given additional covariates $\pmb{Z}$.
+Under the assumption of \textit{noninformative censoring}, $C$ and $X$ are conditionally independent given additional covariates $\pmb{Z}$.
 In practice, if $X$ is noninformatively right censored by $C$, then $C$ only dictates the lower bound of possible $X$ values.
-This assumption is also expressed in probability statements as ${\rm P}(X, X>C|\pmb{Z})={\rm P}(X>C|\pmb{Z})$.
-As we discuss in the next section, conditional mean imputation is an attractive way to handle censored covariates, and the assumption of noninformative censoring simplifies the calculation of the conditional mean imputed values.
+In probability statements, this assumption is expressed as ${\rm P}(X, X>C|\pmb{Z})={\rm P}(X>C|\pmb{Z})$.
+The assumption of noninformative censoring simplifies the calculation of the conditional mean imputed values for censored covariates.